Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Related Studies

 Some attribution approaches utilize the gradients with respect to the target based on the chain rule.
 Gradient-weighted class activation map (Grad-CAM)\cite{selvaraju2017grad} is the most well-known and commonly used method owing to its easy applicability and high performance in localizing primary objects.
-It generates class-discriminative activation maps by computing gradients with respect to target activation neurons in the feature extraction stage.
+It generates class-specific activation maps by computing gradients with respect to target activation neurons in the feature extraction stage.
 Guided BackProp~\cite{springenberg2014striving} is based on gradient backpropagation considering only positive values and aims to clarify specific input features.
 Integrated gradients \cite{sundararajan2017axiomatic} utilize average partial derivatives of a network output to resolve the gradient saturation problem.
 SmoothGrad~\cite{smilkov2017smoothgrad} is a method for visualizing mean gradients with addition of a random Gaussian noise to an image.
 FullGrad\cite{srinivas2019full} computes the gradients of the input and bias of each layer and sums over the complete network to visualize an entire saliency map.

 As an integrated method of relevance and gradients, AGF\cite{gur2021visualization} introduces attribution-guided factorization to extract class-specific attributions derived from input features and gradients.
-RSP\cite{nam2021interpreting} analyzes the characteristics of ``winner always wins'' in the assignment of attributions, and provides class-specific and intuitive visualizations by distinguishing hostile activations with respect to the target class.
+RSP\cite{nam2021interpreting} provides class-specific and intuitive visualizations by distinguishing hostile activations with respect to the target class.